-- Coy Barton will consider relevant information about client engagements, including the scope of services, to enable him or her to evaluate the overall impact, if any, on independence requirements - Accumulating and communicating relevant information to appropriate personnel so that the following can occur: - Coy Barton can readily determine whether they satisfy independence requirements - The firm can maintain and update information relating to independence. - Coy Barton can take appropriate action regarding identified threats to independence. - Requiring personnel to promptly report circumstances and relationships that create a threat to independence, and independence breaches of which they become aware, so that appropriate action can be taken - Establishing criteria to determine the need for safeguards for engagements where the following have taken place: - Monitoring procedures or peer review has identified weakness in previous years.

-- The same senior personnel have been used for five years or more on an audit or attestation engagement. - Promptly communicating identified breaches of these polices and procedures, and the required corrective actions to the following person - Coy Barton will address the breach - Other relevant personnel in the firm and those subject to the independence requirements who need to take appropriate action - Requiring Coy Barton to confirm to the firm that the required corrective actions have been taken - Coy Barton, or an individual designated by him, periodically reviews unpaid fees from clients to ascertain whether any outstanding amounts impair the firm's independence - Establishing additional procedures that provide safeguards when the firm performs audit or other attest work for (a) significant clients or (b) clients at which Coy Barton or other senior personnel are offered key management positions or have accepted offers of employment
+- Coy Barton will consider relevant information about client engagements, including the scope of services, to enable him or her to evaluate the overall impact, if any, on independence requirements - Accumulating and communicating relevant information to appropriate personnel so that the following can occur: - Coy Barton can readily determine whether they satisfy independence requirements - The firm can maintain and update information relating to independence. - Coy Barton can take appropriate action regarding identified threats to independence. - Requiring personnel to promptly report circumstances and relationships that create a threat to independence, and independence breaches of which they become aware, so that appropriate action can be taken - Establishing criteria to determine the need for safeguards for engagements where the following have taken place: - Monitoring procedures or peer review has identified weakness in previous years. - Promptly communicating identified breaches of these policies and procedures, and the required corrective actions to the following person - Coy Barton will address the breach - Other relevant personnel in the firm and those subject to the independence requirements who need to take appropriate action - Requiring Coy Barton to confirm to the firm that the required corrective actions have been taken - Coy Barton, or an individual designated by him, periodically reviews unpaid fees from clients to ascertain whether any outstanding amounts impair the firm's independence - Establishing additional procedures that provide safeguards when the firm performs audit or other attest work for (a) significant clients or (b) clients at which Coy Barton or other senior personnel are offered key management positions or have accepted offers of employment